hungpt17102k/homemade-website/docs/Unity Packages/com.homemade.utils.internet.md

 :::

 <!-- Introduction -->
-This is simple package for singleton, can use in any project.
+This is simple package for internet checking, can use in any project.

 ## 1. Import